robthompson16/support-for-early-career-teachers/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation/autumn-week-3-mentor-materials.md

 caption: "Autumn week 3"
 ---

-## Discussion – deconstructing and integrating the learning from the training session with an expert colleague
+## Discussion - deconstructing and integrating the learning from the training session with an expert colleague

-Duration: 60 minutes
+Duration: 60 minutes.

 We recommend attending this week’s training session with an expert colleague for reference.